 Two Days, A Lifetime Changed: My Brain Surgery Story

-I’d known it was there for some time — this tangle of blood vessels that could, without warning, rupture and cause a catastrophic brain bleed.
-But knowing doesn’t prepare you for the moment you’re wheeled in for brain surgery.
+I had known it was there for some time, this tangle of blood vessels that could, without warning, rupture and cause a catastrophic brain bleed.
+But knowing does not prepare you for the moment you are wheeled in for brain surgery.
 I was nervous.
 More than nervous.
 The risks were real: stroke, loss of motor function, or even death.
-And in that quiet moment beneath the operating table, I had no idea what I’d wake up to — or if I’d wake up at all.
+And in that quiet moment beneath the operating table lights, I had no idea what I would wake up to, or if I would wake up at all.

 But I did.

 And the very first thing I did was move my hands.
 Then my feet.
 Then touch my face.
-A mental checklist: mobility, sensation, function — intact.
+A mental checklist: mobility, sensation, function.
+Intact.
 The relief was immediate and overwhelming.
-I hadn’t had a stroke.
-I hadn’t lost anything.
+I had not had a stroke.
+I had not lost anything.
 If anything, I had gained something intangible: perspective.

-My first night was in intensive care under constant, attentive care.
-I had expected to be there for at least three days — but just one day later, I was stable enough to move to the general ward.
+My first night was in intensive care under constant, attentive watch.
+I had expected to be there for at least three days, but just one day later I was stable enough to move to the general ward.
 Another day, and I was discharged altogether.
 Two days in hospital.
-That’s it.
-Out the door and back home — walking, thinking, being — as if nothing had happened, but everything had.
+That was it.
+Out the door and back home, walking, thinking, being, as if nothing had happened, but everything had.

 It felt like a small personal triumph.
 I had prepared for five nights, but left in two.
 Maybe I was stronger than expected.
 Or maybe just very, very lucky.

-I received outstanding care — from the surgeons who operated with such precision, to the ICU team who watched over me, to the physiotherapists and ward nurses who helped get me on my feet.
-I can’t thank them enough.
+I received outstanding care.
+From the surgeons who operated with such precision, to the ICU team who watched over me, to the physiotherapists and ward nurses who helped get me on my feet.
+I cannot thank them enough.

-But what I’m left with most isn’t just relief — it’s gratitude.
+But what I am left with most is not just relief.
+It is gratitude.
 Gratitude that the ticking time bomb in my head is now gone.
-Gratitude that the worst-case scenario didn’t come true.
+Gratitude that the worst-case scenario did not come true.
 Gratitude that I had access to world-class care when I needed it most.

-Because experiences like this can’t be wasted.
+Because experiences like this cannot be wasted.
 They shift something in you.
 They ask something of you.
 And I want something good to come from this.

-This wasn’t just a procedure.
+This was not just a procedure.
 It was a second chance.

 Previous